Being "Green"...what does that mean?

 has “50% Pre-Consumer Recycled Content” so using this bubble wrap “addresses the carbon footprint and raw material preservation”.
 Additionally, ”no color additives or dyes have been added.”

-For three years now, we’ve been using innovative, environmentally friendly, made-in-the-USA packaging to ship diploma frames.
+For five years now, we’ve been using innovative, environmentally friendly, made-in-the-USA packaging to ship diploma frames.
 Our “SMARTbox

-Along with hardwood for frames, Church Hill Classics has been using a selection of recycled frame mouldings
+Along with hardwood for frames, Church Hill Classics offers a selection of recycled frame mouldings

 made with 100% recycled wood from America.
-Also, the company utilizes sustainable forests in attaining wood for frames.
-This means that when a tree is cut down, reforestation of these trees also occurs so that the forest is always on a growing cycle.
+Look for the green tree symbol (below) for 100% recycled wood frame choices.
+For our hardwood frame choices, we are committed to sourcing from sustainable forests using vendors who actively support ongoing replanting efforts.
+This means when a tree is cut down, reforestation of these trees also occurs so that the forest is always on a growing cycle.

 Employees have taken on some additional environmental tasks to help the company.
 Some of their voluntary contributions include collecting bottles and cans to be recycled and donating leftover mats to local schools.
 See tomorrow’s blog about what particular employees are doing to help the environment.